Lake Monsters in the USA and Canada

 Freshwater eels may be another explanation for some of these sightings.
 These animals require a clear path to salt water for spawning, but they spend the majority of their lives in freshwater lakes and rivers.
 It’s not uncommon to find them very far inland.
 On average they may be a few feet long, but there are odd reports of them reaching lengths of up to fifteen feet.
 Perhaps there is an undiscovered species out there that grows to incredible sizes.

 Marine mammals?
 Eels?
 Relic Reptiles?
 Anyone who has seen something strange in the water knows there is no easy explanation.
+While the Loch Ness Monster can count itself among the most famous cryptids in the world, it is not alone.
 It seems there is a little more than legend to the stories of North American lake monsters.